chryzsh/practical-hacking/part-4-privilege-escalation.md

 * Linux - Becoming root, id 0
 * Windows - Becoming NT AUTHORITY\SYSTEM or Administrator

 What does it mean?
 Very often on Hackthebox and in real pentests we end up getting access to a system as a regular user or service account.
 This access always has a certain level of privilege on the system you are on.
-Most regular users are low privileged, that means they can't perform adminsitrative tasks, e.g. disable the antivirus, install new software or open ports.
+Most regular users are low privileged, that means they can't perform adminsitrative tasks, e.g. disable the antivirus, install new software, or open ports.
 Our goal is to get the highest level of privilege possible.
 In Windows that is called Administrative privilege and in Linux its called root or super user privilege.

 ## **Windows privilege escalation**

 ### Credential reuse

-Sometimes a user that you have the credentials for is also thean administrator on the system, but uses the same password for both accounts.
+Sometimes a user that you have the credentials for is also the administrator on the system, but uses the same password for both accounts.
 So never forget to try passwords when you have the chance.
 Just don't overdo it so you trigger some lockout mechanism and get detected.

 Try the obvious - Maybe the user is SYSTEM or is already part of the Administrator group.
 As you can see from the output of the three commands below the username is _hacker_, he is part of the group _administrators._ In this case, a privilege escalation is not necessary because we are already in the administrators group!